-In his years of experience as a Lexington Criminal Defense Attorney, Dan has successfully represented numerous individuals who have been arrested on drug charges.
+In his years of experience as a Lexington criminal defense attorney, Dan has successfully represented numerous individuals who have been arrested on drug charges.
 He has defended clients accused of serious felonies as well as lesser crimes and is dedicated to building the best possible defense for every client, depending on the unique circumstances of each case.
 He knows it can be hard to discuss such personal matters and will do his best to make you feel comfortable.
 Conveniently located in Lexington, he has helped countless people just like you.
-Call his office at (859) 685-1055 or fill out this online contact form.
+Call his office at (859) 685-1055 or fill out our contact form.

 Drug Offenses We Handle

-The KY drug crime attorneys at the Carman Law Firm routinely represent clients charged with:
+The drug defense lawyers at the Carman Law Firm routinely represent clients charged with:

 Have you been accused of agreeing with someone else to illegally distribute drugs?
 Most times, agreement is sufficient for the charge; actual delivery does not need to occur.
 A charge of conspiracy is often a supplemental charge, bundled along with more serious accusations of possession or distribution.

 It is not necessary that you have drugs in your pocket to be charged with possession.
 Rather, the drugs must be simply in your custody and under your control.
 Though some people consider drug possession a minor crime, it can have major consequences, including imprisonment, probation, lengthy screening periods, and fines.